Gmina Malanów

 Gmina Malanów is a rural gmina (administrative district) in Turek County, Greater Poland Voivodeship, in west-central Poland.
 Its seat is the village of Malanów, which lies approximately 11 km south-west of Turek and 113 km south-east of the regional capital Poznań.

 The gmina covers an area of 107.17 km2, and as of 2006 its total population is 6,451.
 Malanów is a rural area, characterized by significant forestation (covering about 25% of the gmina's territory).

 Villages and settlements in the gmina include Bibianna, Brody, Celestyny, Dziadowice, Dziadowice-Folwark, Feliksów, Franulew, Grąbków, Kokosz, Kolnica, Kotwasice, Marysin, Miłaczew, Miłaczew Kolonia, Miłaczewek, Miłaczewskie Młyny, Niedźwiady, Obrydy, Paździerowice, Popielarze, Poroże, Rachowa, Skarżyn-Kolonia, Stary Czachulec, Targówka, Żdżenice and Zygmuntówek.
 These are organized into the 17 sołectwos of Bibianna, Celestyny, Dziadowice, Dziadowice-Folwark, Feliksów, Grąbków, Kotwasice, Malanów, Miłaczew, Miłaczen, Kolonia, Miłaczewek, Poroże, Rachowa, Skarżyn Kolonia, Stary Czachulec, Targówka and Żdżenice.

 Malanów commune emblem

 The concept of the project was for the emblem to contain elements indispensably connected with this region.
 In the center of the emblem there is an oak which and is the symbol of the commune.
-The amblem also contains a church bell and a bishop's cross.
+The emblem also contains a church bell and a bishop's cross.
 All these elements are in gold, what symbolized fertility and rural character of the region.
-The emblem existst in its present form since 1999.
+The emblem exists in its present form since 1999.